Bioacoustic Geolocation: Species Sounds as Geographic Signals: Experiments

-\shortparagraph{Implementation Details.} In the following experiments, $f_{\mathbf{\theta}}$ is a trainable MobileNet-V3~\cite{howard2019searching} model pretrained for species classification on the iNatSounds dataset.
+In the following experiments, the audio encoder $f_{\mathbf{\theta}}$ is a trainable MobileNet-V3~\cite{howard2019searching} model pretrained for species classification on the iNatSounds dataset.
 These models expect spectrograms that have been resized to 224x224x3.
 For \method, $h_{\mathbf{\phi}}$ is composed of two 2-layer MLPs, each with hidden dimensions of 128, responsible for projecting features to GeoCLIP embeddings and SINR checklists, respectively.
 In Sec.~\ref{sec:main_ablations}, we further explore the impact of different network architectures and pretraining strategies for both audio and location encodings.
-All models are trained using SGD with nesterov acceleration.
-We use the validation set of iNatSounds to sweep learning rates and other hyperparameters.
-See supplemental Sec.~\ref{sec:supp:implement} for detailed model configurations.
+All models are trained using SGD with Nesterov acceleration.
+We use the validation set of iNatSounds for model selection.
+See Supp.
+Sec.~\ref{sec:supp:implement} for detailed model configurations.